Code Monkey home page Code Monkey logo

 Two main classes allow us to implement custom graphics: QPainter and QGraphicsView.

-QPainter is capable of allowing you to manipulate pixels on a widget.
+QPainter allows you to manipulate pixels on a widget.
 It is used when we overwrite a widget's paintEvent() method.
-It is capable of interacting with both QBrush and QPen.
-Fill is done using brushes, while outlines are done with pens.
+It can interact with both QBrush and QPen.
+Filling is done using brushes, while outlines are created with pens.
 A brush can be styled, colored, gradiented, or textured.

-With the painter you have an option to draw a:
+With QPainter, you have the option to draw:

 • A Point;